benchristelcom/benchristelcom.github.io/src/meditation/on-that-path-video-summaries.md

 |                              | 15.
 Contemplating cessation |
 |                              | 16.
 Contemplating relinquishment |

-The purpose of going through these 16 "steps" is to make your mind clear and calm, so you can then see reality as it is (insight) and ultimately attain durable wisdom (nirvana/moksha).
+The purpose of going through these 16 "steps" is:

+1. to make your mind clear and calm, so you can then
+2. see reality as it is (insight), and ultimately
+3. attain durable wisdom (nirvana/moksha).

 The first 12 steps are śamatha (calming) steps.
-The last 4 steps are vipassana (insight) stages.
+The last 4 steps are vipassana (insight) steps.

 Ultimately, you need to go through all 16 steps in a single sit.
 But at first, your practice will focus on simply getting to the highest step you can.